RedDeadDepresso/BAAuto/README.md

 ![example](https://github.com/RedDeadDepresso/BAAuto/assets/94017243/8c661360-5667-401a-986d-3fb0f7400462)

-BAAuto is a Python-based automation tool designed to streamline various tasks in Blue Archive.
+BAAuto is a Python-based automation script designed to streamline various tasks in Blue Archive.
 It's a modified version of Egoistically's [ALAuto](https://github.com/Egoistically/ALAuto), unfortunately only for the Global server with support for English and Chinese languages.
 With a user-friendly GUI, BAAuto simplifies tasks such as login, cafe, bounty, scrimmage, tactical challenge, mission, and reward claiming.

 UPDATE: Another project, [MaaAssistantArknights/MBA](https://github.com/MaaAssistantArknights/MBA), is currently in development with more planned features.
 BAAuto will be supported until MBA reaches a significant stage in its development.
 However, no new features will be added.